Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 ## EOSIO protocol and governance layers

 The EOSIO protocol is the set of rules within the system cryptographically enforced and historically auditable through a peer to peer network of computer nodes (servers).
-Fairly unique to the EOSIO protocol is that a large degree of these rules are defined in smart contract that live on the blockchain and can be highly-customised and upgraded over time.
+Fairly unique to the EOSIO protocol is that a large degree of these rules are defined in smart contract that live on the blockchain and can be highly-customised and upgraded over time ([source](https://medium.com/coinmonks/difference-between-eosio-software-and-eos-blockchain-13bcc57d1d9d)).

 In this way, each EOSIO blockchain can have significantly different rules while staying protocol compatible at the peer to peer network layer.